-On 25 January 1971 – six months after negotiations on Britain's accession to the European Economic Community began – President George Pompidou of France met Chancellor Willy Brandt of Germany to decide a landmark deal on Britain's finances.
+On 25 January 25 1971 – six months after negotiations on Britain’s accession to the European Union began – President George Pompidou of France and Chancellor Willy Brandt of Germany met.
 Pompidou did not trust Britain and did not expect it to share in the ultimate objective of European integration.

 In the short term, Merkel will be burdened with the machinations of coalition-building.
 The expected partnership of her Christian Democratic Union and Christian Social Union, the Free Democratic Party and Green ecology party would be the first three-way coalition in the post-war federal republic’s history.
 While these parties haggle, Germany will not be able to influence the Brexit negotiations.